talvikuu1476/Space_and_Asteroids/README.md

    - move mouse to adjust vision cone orientation
    - WASD to move
    - SPACE and CTRL to up and down
-   - SCROLL to zoom in / out
+   - SCROLL UP & DOWN to zoom in & out
 2. Lighting System
    - applied Blinn-Phong reflection model on the planet and asteroid model
 3. Skybox